Patterson-Sullivan measures and growth of relatively hyperbolic groups: Introduction

 \begin{thm} Suppose that $G$ is a relatively hyperbolic group with a finite generating set $S$.
 Then there exists a sequence $\bar G_n$ of relatively hyperbolic proper quotients of $G$ such that

 \end{thm}

 We compare Theorem \ref{ThmA} with some related works.
 In a hyperbolic group $G$ without torsion, Coulon recently showed in \cite{Coulon} that the growth rate of the periodic quotient $G/G^n$ converges to $\g G$ as $n$ odd approaches $\infty$.
-In Theorem \ref{ThmA}, we also construct $\bar G_n$ as small cancellation quotients $G/\nh$ for certain $n\gg 0$ over any hyperbolic element $h \in G$.
+In Theorem \ref{ThmA}, we construct $\bar G_n$ as small cancellation quotients $G/\nh$ for certain $n\gg 0$ over a hyperbolic element $h \in G$.

 In \cite{GriH}, Grigorchuk and de la Harpe asked under which conditions the growth rate of a sequence of one-relator groups tends to that of a free group.
 In \cite{Shu}, Shukhov showed that this is true for one-relator small cancellation groups, when the length of this relator goes to infinity.
 In \cite[Corollary 2]{Erschler}, Erschler established a generalization for any small cancellation group $G$: the growth rate of small cancellation quotient of $G$ by adjoining a new relator $r$ goes to $\g G$ as $\len(r) \to \infty$.
 Hence, Theorem \ref{ThmA} represents a further generalization in this direction.